A Tossed Cigarette Helped Solve A 1994 Cold Case Murder

 — WIS News 10 (@wis10) May 6, 2019

-Knapp had a history of violence, and had previously been convicted of sexual assault, during which he strangled the victim.
+Knapp has a history of violence and has previously been convicted of sexual assault, during which he strangled the victim.

-Audrey’s family, meanwhile, has said that they were “grateful” for the tireless work of all investigators involved.
+Audrey’s family, meanwhile, said that they were “grateful” for the tireless work of all investigators involved.

 “This crime not only took away a sister from her two brothers, it left a mother and father without a daughter, and a young child without a mother.
 Since then the family has grown with nephews that will never meet their aunt, and a grandchild that can only see grandma in pictures, only knowing her from shared memories.”